 It Starts With You

-When the world feels chaotic, filled with fear, upheaval, or uncertainty, the most important question isn’t What is happening? it’s What can I do to help?
+In chaotic or uncertain times, the most important question isn’t What is happening?
+It’s What can I do to help?

 From Crisis to Change

-Some of the world’s most powerful innovations started as rapid responses to crisis and became global game-changers.
+Some of the world’s most powerful innovations began as rapid responses to crisis and became global game-changers.
+The proverb “necessity is the mother of invention” proves itself time and time again.

 Innovation is often imagined as a spark, a moment of genius or sudden technological leap.
 But many of the ideas that shape the world don’t explode onto the scene.
-They emerge in moments of need, driven not by ambition or money but by empathy and resourcefulness.
+They emerge in moments of need, driven by empathy, not money.

 A Straw That Helped Eliminate a Disease

-The Carter Center, a nonprofit founded by former U.S. President Jimmy Carter, approached a Swiss company called Vestergaard with an unusual request: could they create a filter to stop the spread of the disease?
+The Carter Center, founded by former U.S. President Jimmy Carter, was leading efforts to fight Guinea worm disease.
+In the late 1990s, they approached a Swiss textiles weaving company called Vestergaard with a request: Could they design something to stop the disease’s spread?

-Millions of LifeStraw Guinea Worm filters were distributed through NGO partnerships and aid organizations.
-Today, thanks in part to this low-tech, high-impact innovation, Guinea worm disease is on the brink of eradication, from over 3 million cases per year to just 13 in 2023.
+Today, thanks in part to this filter, Guinea worm disease is nearly eradicated, dropping from 3.5 million cases to just 13 in 2024.

-Their mindset was clear: design with empathy.
-Solve for the real user.
-Share it freely.
+The company’s mindset was clear: design with empathy.
+Solve for the real user and share it freely.

 A Basement in Syracuse

-When the COVID-19 pandemic hit decades later, in early 2020, the world faced a frightening shortage of personal protective equipment.
+Decades later, when the COVID-19 pandemic hit in 2020, the world faced a terrifying shortage of personal protective equipment.
 Hospitals were running out of masks.
 Face shields were nearly impossible to find.
 The global supply chain was grinding to a halt.

-In Syracuse, New York, a small design studio called Budmen Industries saw the crisis unfolding.
-They decided to act.
+In Syracuse, New York, a design studio called Budmen Industries saw the crisis and they decided to act.
 Using their in-house 3D printers, they prototyped a simple, effective face shield.
-And then, they released the file to the public for free.

-Among those who stepped up were two engineers, Scott Antonacci and Harold Watkins, who took the Budmen face shield design and brought it into mass production through injection molding, scaling it by the millions and helping it reach those in dire need.
+Among those who stepped up were two engineers, Scott Antonacci and Harold Watkins, who took the Budmen design and brought it into mass production through injection molding.
+They scaled it by the millions, helping it reach those in dire need.

 A company is born, not from ambition, but alignment.
 That company became Think Variant.